li-an-x/li-an-x.github.io/contents/home.md

-I’m Lian, a fourth-year undergraduate physics student (with a minor in aerospace engineering) at Georgia Institute of Technology.
-I am interested in further exploring quantum information theory and AMO physics.
-Currently, I am researching applying quantum algorithms in computational fluid dynamics (CFD) problems.
+I’m Lian, a fourth-year undergraduate physics student at the Georgia Institute of Technology with a strong interest in quantum information theory and atomic, molecular, and optical (AMO) physics.
+Advised by Prof. Spencer Bryngelson in the School of Computational Science and Engineering, my current research focuses on integrating quantum computing with computational fluid dynamics (CFD).
+I explore hybrid classical-quantum algorithms, their stability, and the impact of noise on iterative solvers.

 #### Email
 lxiang36[at]gatech.edu